Shayde12/Shayde12.github.io/essays/The-Future-of-Learning.md

 ---

 ### I. Introduction
-Artificial intelligence is a relatively new tool that has drastically changed the way that people learn.
-Since it can offer things like a personalized learning guide and tools that can enhance the teaching and learning processes.
-Software engineering is a field that especially benefits from AI as it can help with writing code, and explaining how a block of code works.
-Personally I have used ChatGPT to help me to debug code as well as an interactive learning guide when trying to research certain topics.
+Artificial intelligence (AI) is a revolutionary tool that has significantly transformed the educational landscape.
+It offers personalized learning experiences and enhances both teaching and learning processes.
+Software engineering, in particular, benefits from AI as it aids in writing and explaining code.
+Personally, I have used ChatGPT to help debug code and as an interactive learning guide for researching specific topics.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas:

   1. Experience WODs e.g. E18

-My use of AI for the Experience WODs were little to none as I thought it would be better for myself and my learning if I did it myself.
-Often I was able to do these experience WODs on my own but if there was something I was absolutely stuck on, I would try and watch the videos attached to the experience WODs.
-Through these I was often able to figure out whatever error I was having and fix it.
+I minimally used AI for the Experience WODs, preferring to solve problems independently to enhance my learning.
+When stuck, I often referred to attached videos rather than AI, which helped me resolve issues effectively.

   2. In-class Practice WODs

-My AI use in the in-class practice WODs was pretty zero as I thought it was possible to do it on my own.
-Even if I did not finish them in class, it was possible to continue my efforts on them outside of class.
-With that extra time, the WODs became more doable.
+My use of AI was negligible, as I believed I could manage these WODs independently.
+With additional time outside of class, I was able to complete them successfully.

   3. In-class WODs

-I tried to avoid using ChatGPT, but the in-class WODs had time constraints and were worth a lot of points.
-I did use ChatGPT for a few of the WODs but I still had a little bit of issues.
+Despite trying to avoid using ChatGPT, the time constraints and high stakes of in-class WODs occasionally necessitated its use, although not without issues.

   4. Essays

-I have utilized AI in some of the essays, but it is usually for ideas of an essay title or to explain a topic to me more concisely.
-However, most of the time I did not use the titles ChatGPT gave me as I did not really like them and I would create my own.
+For essays, I sometimes consulted AI for ideas on titles or for more concise explanations of topics.
+Generally, I preferred to create my own titles.

   5. Final project

-In the final project of ICS 314, I used ChatGPT to help me to figure out a way to filter out items by their owners.
-It helped me to create a function that was able to keep track of someone's email to ensure that their items were showcased on their items page.
+In the final project for ICS 314, ChatGPT assisted me in developing a function to filter items by their owners, ensuring proper display on their respective pages.

   6. Learning a concept / tutorial

-In the design patterns essay I asked ChatGPT to explain design patterns to me so that I could have most of the information right in front of me and not have to look at several different sources at once.
-ChatGPT also helped me to get a better idea of each of the different design patterns and how they worked.
+For a design patterns essay, I used ChatGPT to consolidate information from various sources, helping me understand different design patterns more effectively.

   7. Answering a question in class or in Discord